IshmaelRogers/Lesson-1-The-Basics-of-Money/README.md

 ## Objectives:
-1. What is money?
+1. What is currency?
-2. Why do we use money?
+2. Why do we use currency?
-3. How do we use money?
+3. How do we use currency?
 (Exchange Systems)
-4. How do we earn money?
+4. How do we earn currency?
 (Entrepreneurship)
 5. Why is it important to know?

 ## Course Outline: